OrangeSpyderMan/inkplate10-weather-cal/README.md

 ```

 The default CLI build target is `Inkplate_Boards:esp32:Inkplate10V2`, using the
 Inkplate board package version `8.1.0`.
+The board index is pinned to a Git
+commit, every Arduino library is installed at the version recorded in the
+`Makefile`, and the repo-local Arduino CLI download is verified against its
+published SHA-256 digest.
+CI actions used to build and publish firmware are
+also pinned to commit SHAs.

-These defaults can be overridden, for
+These defaults can be overridden, for example:
-example:

 ```bash
 make firmware-compile FIRMWARE_FQBN=Inkplate_Boards:esp32:Inkplate10